trafficstars/metrics/README.md

 size of the buffer with the sample values is regulated via method `SetAggregativeBufferSize` (the default value is "1000"); the more buffer size is the more accuracy of percentile values is, but more RAM and CPU is required.

+###### Use case

+* It's required to get precise percentile values
+* There won't be a lot of such metrics (otherwise it will utilize a lot of RAM).

+###### Buffer handling

+There're two buffer-related specifics:
+* The buffer is limited, so how do we handle the rest events (if there're more events per second than the buffer size).
+* How are two buffers get merged to the new one of the same size (see "slicing").

+Both problems are solved using the same initial idea:
+Let's imagine we received a 1001-th value (via `ConsiderValue`), while our buffer is only 1000 elements long.
+Then we just:
+* Skip it with probability 1/1001.
+* If it's not skipped then it override a random element of the buffer.

+If we receive a second element, then we skip it with probability 2/1002...
+And so on.

+It's proven that it's any event value will have an equal probability to get into the buffer.
+And 1000 elements is enough to calculate value of percentile 99 (there will be 10 element with a higher value).

 Func metrics
 ============